sweattep/modern_quotes/README.md

 >The essence of linked data is using common terms that have common meanings.
 No need to create a unique term for a concept that already exists

+>Amazon S3 acts as the foundation for all data platforms built on AWS.

 >I've always been a gamer

 >Sell the lifestyle